IndustryFusion/IndustryFusion/setup/README.md

 In some cases, in particular when OISP is needed, the local environment can be configured to use the development cluster.
 Follow these steps:
 ## fusionbackend
-1. Create another _application-local_devcluster.yaml_ (all local prefixes are gitignored) or use the _application-dev.yaml_.
+1. Create another _application-local_dev-cluster.yaml_ (all local prefixes are gitignored) or use the _application-local_dev.yaml_.
 Override the following
    properties:
     1. `keycloak.auth-server-url`  set to `https://development.industry-fusion.com/keycloak/`
     1. `keycloak.credentials.secret` set to the the secret for the fusionbackend client.
 You can get it from the keycloak admin web console.
         1. URL and login credentials are in Lastpass within the entry _Development Cluster Keycloak_.
         1. In the admin web console follow the path: __Realm: OISP > Clients: fusion-backend > Credentials > Secret__
     1. Create/Copy another Intellij run configuration for the fusionbackend.
 Perhaps you have to activate an **additional** spring profile.
-Thus, ist could be `dev,local_devcluster`.
+Thus, the new run configuration should be `dev,local_dev-cluster`.

 ## fusionfrontend

-1. Edit _environment.dev.ts_ or create another one.
+1. Edit _environment.local_dev.ts_ or create another one.
 For the latter, remember to activate the configuration for the Angular cli e.g. `ng serve -c=mydev`.
-1. From the Lastpass entry _Frontend environment.*.ts Dateien_ you can get the file _environment.devcluster.ts.txt_.
+1. From the Lastpass entry _Frontend environment.local_*.ts Dateien_ you can get the file _environment.local_dev-cluster.ts.txt_.
 It contains all needed configuration.

 ## Login Credentials
 Use the Lastpass entry _Development Cluster Test Account_ for login.